lab-cosmo/chemiscope/paper/paper.md

-Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure-property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as is done in Atomistic cookbook recipes [@AtomisticCookbook].
+Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure-property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as is done in the Atomistic Cookbook recipes [@AtomisticCookbook].
 The Python package reached 5,726 downloads in the last month on PyPI Stats, accessed May 2026 [@PyPIStatsChemiscope].

 # AI usage disclosure

-Generative AI tools were used occasionally during software development (e.g., to obtain code suggestions).
+Generative AI tools were used occasionally during software development (e.g. to obtain code suggestions).
 All AI-generated suggestions were reviewed, modified, and verified by the authors before inclusion, and the authors take full responsibility for the final content of the software.